karthikzzzzzzz/Movie-ticket-booking/README.md

 # Project2

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.0.7.

+This project is a simple implementation of the Movie booking site, built entirely with Angular.
+It focuses solely on the front-end UI, providing an interactive and responsive design.

 Demo-https://movieticketingbooking.netlify.app/